Ronaldo Mouchawar: Early life and education

 Ronaldo Mouchawar was born in Aleppo, in Syria.
 His father was a merchant, and this provided the inspiration for the name of the e-commerce site.
 Mouchawar is also a former basketball player of the Jalaa SC Aleppo.

 Mouchawar holds a master's degree in digital communications and a bachelor's degree in electrical and computer engineering from Northeastern University in Boston, Massachusetts, in the United States.
 He spent the early years of his career with the Boston engineering firm working in technology and business management, including a role as a technical and systems consultant at Electronic Data Systems (EDS).

 Career

 Mouchawar co-founded Souq.com in 2005 alongside Jabbar, Internet Group's Samih Toukan, and Hussam Khoury.
 He added products from fashion to electronics and homeware and the site became the largest e-commerce retailer in the Arab world.

 'White Friday'

 In 2014, he established the White Friday sales event to coincide with Black Friday in the US, explaining that a "black" Friday didn't make cultural sense in the Arab world, since Friday is the traditional day of prayer.
 The sale was widely popular as it raised over $275 million.
-In 2015 Souq.com more than doubled its sales during its second White Friday sale, with 13 million visitors and 600,000 items sold between 25–28 November across the UAE, Saudi Arabia, Kuwait and Egypt.
+In 2015 Souq.com more than doubled its sales during its second White Friday sale, with 13 million visitors and 600,000 items sold between 25 and 28 November across the UAE, Saudi Arabia, Kuwait and Egypt.
 Additionally it was involved in the exclusive release of the Huawei Honor 6 launch in Abu Dhabi.